sharpmachine/slingstonemedia.com/wp-content/plugins/mailchimp-widget/readme.txt

 * fr_FR - French.
 Thank you to Frederick Marcoux for contributing!
 * nl_NL - Dutch.
 Thank you to Angelique Schäffer for contributing!
 * pt_BR - Portuguese.
 Thank you to Marcelo Vasconcelos Araújo for contributing!
+* ru_RU - Russian.
+Thank you to Игорь Клипач for contributing!

 If you're interested in doing a translation into your language, please let me know.